Arcuates

 Arcuate is the name given to the decorative stitch placed on back pockets.
 It is also known as a back pocket signature and having a distinctive arcuate can be a staple of a denim brand’s identity.

-One of the most well known arcuate is from Levi’s who are thought to have coined the term in the 1970s, stemming from the Greek word meaning ‘bow’.
-It has been part of their denim since the beginning in 1873, although the origins of the design is unknown due a loss of company records caused by an earthquake and fire.
-Over time the design has evolved slightly and can be used as an indicator to date a pair of jeans.
+One of the most well known arcuate is from Levis who are thought to have coined the term in the 1970s, stemming from the Greek word meaning ‘bow’.
+It is believed to have been featured on their back pockets since the beginning in 1873, although the origins of the design is unknown due a loss of company records caused by an earthquake and fire.
+Over time the design has evolved slightly and can be used as an indicator to date a pair of Levis jeans.

-Even during World War II, the arcuate was felt to be so crucial to the Levis brand even rationing couldn't eliminate the back pocket detail.
-The arc was therefore painted on due to the conservation of threads for the war effort.
-Eventually the paint would wash off, which is why vintage levis can be found with no arcuate.
+During World War II, the arcuate was felt to be so crucial to the Levis brand even rationing restrictions couldn't eliminate the back pocket detail.
+The arc was painted on due to the conservation of threads for the war effort.
+Eventually the paint would wash off, which is why vintage Levis from this time can be found with no arcuate.

 The arcuate detail informed the Levi’s® housemark known as the “batwing”, designed by Walter Landor & Associates in 1967.
 The shape is literally taken from the top half of the back pocket with the curve of the arcuate forming the bottom.